South Korea will bring home 300 workers detained in massive Hyundai plant raid in Georgia

 Cho said that more than 300 South Koreans were among the detained.

 The operation was the latest in a long line of workplace raids conducted as part of the Trump administration's mass deportation agenda.
-But the one on Thursday is especially distinct because of its large size and the fact that state officials have long called the targeted site Georgia's largest economic development project.
+But the one Thursday is especially distinct because of its large size and because the targeted site has been touted as Georgia's largest economic development project.

 The raid stunned many in South Korea because the country is a key U.S. ally.
 It agreed in July to purchase $100 billion in U.S. energy and make a $350 billion investment in the U.S. in return for the U.S lowering tariff rates.
 About two weeks ago, U.S. President Donald Trump and Lee held their first meeting in Washington.